salrashid123/oauth2/README.md

 note, there are also several ways to securely transfer public/private keys between TPM-enabled systems (eg, your laptop where you downloaded the key and a Shielded VM).
 That procedure is demonstrated here: [Duplicating Objects](https://github.com/tpm2-software/tpm2-tools/wiki/Duplicating-Objects)

-* for HMAC though you can modify for RSA: [https://github.com/salrashid123/tpm2/tree/master/tpm2_duplicate_go](https://github.com/salrashid123/tpm2/tree/master/tpm2_duplicate_go)
-* duplicate RSA key and prevent reduplication [https://github.com/salrashid123/tpm2/tree/master/tpm2_duplicate](https://github.com/salrashid123/tpm2/tree/master/tpm2_duplicate)
+* duplicate RSA key and prevent reduplication [tpm2_duplicate](https://github.com/salrashid123/tpm2/tree/master/tpm2_duplicate)

 ---